Ever played croquet?

 Why not find out more about this fascinating game?

-Watford (Cassiobury) Croquet Club are running an Open Day on the 13th of May between 10am and 5pm to introduce croquet to Watford and surrounding areas.
+Watford (Cassiobury) Croquet Club are running an Open Day on Sunday 12th May to introduce croquet to Watford and surrounding areas.
 Join us to have a try, and enjoy a cup of tea/coffee and a biscuit.
 All free, and no advance booking required - just come and have some fun in the fresh air of Watford's Cassiobury Park.

 Croquet is playable by all ages, and from absolute beginner to World Championship* level.